fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/mission_file/segments.rst

 Optionally, target altitude can be set to :code:`optimal_flight_level`.
 In such case, cruise will be preceded by a climb segment that will put the aircraft at the altitude that will minimize the fuel consumption for the whole segment (including the prepending climb).
-This option is available because the :ref:`segment-altitude_change` segment can reach an altitude that will optimize the lift/drag ratio at current mass, but the obtained altitude will not guaranty an optimal fuel consumption for the whole cruise.
+This option is available because the :ref:`segment-altitude-change` segment can reach an altitude that will optimize the lift/drag ratio at current mass, but the obtained altitude will not guaranty an optimal fuel consumption for the whole cruise.